raspberrypilearning/build-crumble-motor-buggy/en/step_5.md

 First, check which Crumble motor output is connected to which gear motor.
 You could either use coding, or follow the wires from the gear motors to see where they lead.

 In this example project:
-+ Crumble motor 1 output controls the right-hand gear motor
++ Crumble motor 1 output controls the gear motor on the right-hand side
-+ Crumble motor 2 output controls the left-hand gear motor
++ Crumble motor 2 output controls the gear motor on the left-hand side

 --- /task ---